Page Reviewed / Updated - June 2019

-Many people wonder if they can be compensated for the countless hours they spend caregiving for their aging parents.
-This is especially true with those family members who are caring for a loved one with Alzheimer’s or other form of dementia.
+Many adult children wonder if they can be compensated for the countless hours that they spend caregiving for their aging parents.
+This is especially true with those family members who are caring for a loved one with Alzheimer’s or another form of dementia.
 The short answer to this question is yes, it is possible.
 Unfortunately, the short answer is insufficient, as the subject is complex.
-Many variables impact whether a loved one who requires care is eligible, and what many people fail to ask, is if they, themselves as caregivers, are eligible.
+Many variables impact whether a loved one who requires care is eligible for such assistance, and what many people fail to ask, is if they, themselves as caregivers, are eligible.

-Most states Medicaid Waivers have an option called “Consumer Direction”.
-Consumer direction allows the beneficiary (the ”consumer”) to direct or choose from whom they receive care services.
-They can choose to receive care from a family member, such as their adult children.
-The adult child will be compensated by Medicaid for providing care for their elderly parent.
+Most states' Medicaid Waivers have an option called “Consumer Direction”.
+Consumer direction allows the beneficiary (the ”consumer” or the "care recipient") to direct or choose from whom they receive care services.
+With this option, the care recipient can choose to receive care from a family member, such as an adult child, and Medicaid will compensate the adult child for providing care for the elderly parent.
 In most cases, the adult child / caregiver is paid the Medicaid approved hourly rate for home care, which is specific to their state.
-In very approximate terms, caregivers can expect to be paid between $8 - $14 per hour.
+In very approximate terms, caregivers can expect to be paid between $9.00 - $19.25 per hour.

 It is important to note that the phrase “consumer direction” is not used in all states.
 However, the concept of consumer direction is available in all states.
 A variety of other terms or phrases are employed to describe this same concept.
 Depending on one’s state, alternative language may include Participant Directed Services, Self-Directed Care, Cash and Counseling, Choice Programs, and Self-Administered Services.